alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-07-27-ruling-on-participating-kafir-competitions.md

 ---
-layout: post
-title: "Ruling on participating in the missionary organizations competitions"
-publisher: "alsalafiyyah@icloud.com"
-source: "Fatawa Al-Lajnah Al-Da'imah of KSA, Fatwa no. 17474"
-category: [fatwas,walabara]
 hijri: Dhul-Hijjah 6, 1441
 lang: en
+layout: post
-note: true
+mass_edited: true
-locale: en
-uid: ruling-on-participating-kafir-competitions
-summary: "The Gospel that exists today is not the same that Allah, Glorified and Exalted be He, sent down.
-It contains a great deal of Tahrif (distortion of the meaning), lies, additions, omissions, and sayings that are unbefitting to Allah, the Exalted."
 muftis:
   chairman:
   - name: Shaykh Abdul-Aziz Ibn Baz
     url: /biography/binbaz/
   deputy_chairman:
   - name: Shaykh Abdul-Aziz Aal Al-Shaykh
     url: /biography/abdulaziz/
   members:
   - name: Shaykh Salih Fawzan
     url: /biography/fawzan/
   - name: Shaykh Bakr Abu Zayd
     url: /biography/bakr/
+publisher: alsalafiyyah@icloud.com
+source: Fatawa Al-Lajnah Al-Da'imah of KSA, Fatwa no. 17474
+summary: The Gospel that exists today is not the same that Allah, Glorified and Exalted be He, sent down.
+It contains a great deal of Tahrif (distortion of the meaning), lies, additions, omissions, and sayings that are unbefitting to Allah, the Exalted.
+title: Ruling on participating in the missionary organizations competitions
+uid: ruling-on-participating-kafir-competitions
 ---

 ### Question: